Can a Hard Drive Be Repaired?

 Head Stack Assembly Transplant

 Modern drives use load/unload ramp mechanisms.
 The donor head stack must match the original in head count, slider geometry, and preamp revision.
-A Seagate ST2000DM008 (Barracuda, Grenada platform) requires a donor from the same firmware family and head map.
+A Seagate ST2000DM008 (Barracuda, Rosewood platform) requires a donor from the same firmware family and head map.
 Mismatched heads produce servo errors during calibration, preventing the drive from entering ready state.
 After transplant, PC-3000 logs head stability metrics during imaging; we map weak heads and prioritize sectors accessible only through stronger heads in the stack.

 Firmware Module Reconstruction